acapozucca/TestNG/README.md

 - to run these test cases from within an IDE, and
 - to run these test ases from the console using Maven (very important to automate the test case execution).

+## Exercise
+* Rely on Maven to parametrise the test cases such that the value to stored in the attribute "serverBaseURL" it is not hardcoded.